pantheon-systems/hackbright/README.md

 Answer these:
 * What percentage of the community fulfills each role?
-* Is the data's ethnic breakdown roughly representative of the US's gender breakdown?
+* Is the data's ethnic breakdown roughly representative of the US's ethnic breakdown?
 * Are community members from an affluent childhood more likely to have a technical degree?
 * Are there any common answers among people who identify as other than M or F?
 * (see common questions below)